beerdecoded/Beer_ITS_analysis/README.md

 [BeerDeCoded Grant application](https://github.com/beerdecoded/Beer_ITS_analysis/blob/master/BeerDecoded_BREF.pdf)

-This application might be useful to reaserchers willing to join the BeerDeCoded project.
+This application might be useful to researchers willing to join the BeerDeCoded project.